About My Profession

 Background

 When I was growing up, computers already existed, but like almost everyone really didn't know anything about them.
 They were these magical brains that could calculate and solve problems.
-What I only learned years later was computers were like the Wizard of Oz - not the all-telling all-knowing machines I thought (i.e., a humbug.
+Ask it a question, it will give you an answer.
+What I only learned years later is computers were like the Wizard of Oz - not the all-telling all-knowing machines I thought (i.e., a humbug.)
 Consequently, there was no thought of going into computers as a profession.
 I knew from an early age that I wanted to go into science, and when I caught the astronomy bug suddenly I thought I wanted to be an astronomer.
 But I was more than a little disillusioned when I discovered the low pay especially when you need a lot of education (Ph.D.) and most who go into astronomy end up professors of either physics or math.
-And there was the reality you wouldn't be working on a telescope very much.
+And there was the reality you even if you did become an astronomer you wouldn't be working on a telescope very much.
 It was common that an astronomer only gets maybe 3 nights a year!
 No thank you, I'd rather be an amateur.

 While in college I dreamed of affording a personal computer which were only just appearing in the market.
 I thought I wanted a Tandy (Radio Shack) computer and it utilized a Z80 processor.
 I bought a book showing how to program in assembly language and began to learn, but it was tough when you didn't have a computer to actually try real coding.
 I found the language difficult, but I felt I could manage.